Torram/magic-docs/docs/Server/src/controllers/ListController.md

 ```

 ### verifyPosition
-Function that checks if a card is in a list (binder).
+Function that checks a card's position in a page of a list (binder).
 ```tsx
 function verifyPosition(value: number): boolean {
     const valueString = value.toString();